WDIV-TV: Local programs and personalities

 WDIV was the launching pad for several locally produced shows that went national.
-The station broadcast the talk show Sonya (hosted by Dr. Sonya Freidman) live at 4 p.m.
+The station broadcast the talk show Sonya (hosted by Dr. Sonya Friedman) live at 4 p.m.
 It was so popular that the station under the banner of Post-Newsweek Stations, syndicated it on a delayed basis to USA Network (which is now co-owned with NBC under NBCUniversal).
 WDIV also produced the afternoon variety show The Tony Orlando Show at 4 p.m.
 However, the station's management canceled the program after one year to run the syndicated daytime talk show The Jenny Jones Show.

 WDIV later signed WOMC (104.3 FM) morning radio host Dick Purtan to perform live segments during a 4–5 p.m. comedy block called Purtan's People.
 It was followed by WOMC's Tom Ryan with a monthly special that showed B-movies with comedy skits (in which Ryan played a character known as Count Scary).
 This was during the heyday of NBC's late-night success Second City Television and Joe Flaherty's Count Floyd.
 Eventually, Count Scary was dropped by WDIV and moved on to WKBD-TV (channel 50)'s Shocktoberfest.
 One local program idea that almost cost the station was for a Detroit-based comedy-drama called Hamtramck which aired only once.
 It created a storm of controversy with the Hamtramck/Polish American community.
 The program's executive producer, Alan Frank, apologized to the community.

 Meteorologist Chuck Gaidica hosted the Michigan Lottery's game shows and his own show.
 Sports director Bernie Smilovitz also hosted a couple of shows including The Chuck and Bernie Show in which featured then Detroit Pistons coach Chuck Daly, and The Sparky and Bernie Show with Detroit Tigers manager Sparky Anderson.
 Smilovitz also hosted Bernie's Bloopers/Weekend at Bernie's bloopers specials.